Dorset Criminal Justice Board

 - The Judiciary

 - Youth Offending Service (YOS)

 - Dorset, Devon and Cornwall Community Rehabilitation Company (CRC)

 - Dorset Police and Crime Commissioner

 - Legal Aid Agency

 Current priorities of the DCJB include delivering an efficient and effective criminal justice system, to provide support to Victims and Witnesses throughout the Criminal Justice System, to prevent crime and reduce reoffending and to identify health and mental health needs across the Criminal Justice System.
-You can view the DCJB Delivery Plan here.
+You can view the DCJB Business Plan here.

 The DCJB is jointly managed by the Wessex LCJB Business Managers, Fiona Sullivan and Jen Culver, who also support the Hampshire & Isle of Wight and Wiltshire Criminal Justice Boards.

 The Dorset Criminal Justice Board welcome and enquiries and suggestions.
 If you would like to contact us please email: email@example.com

 Information on crime and criminal justice related issues used can be found here.